AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

 Introduction
 ============

-Transit BGP to LAN allows Aviatrix Transit Gateways to communicate with a pair of instances in the same VPC or VNet without running any tunneling protocol such as IPSec or GRE.
+Transit BGP to LAN allows Aviatrix Transit Gateways to communicate with a pair of instances in the same VPC in AWS or different VNets in Azure without running any tunneling protocol such as IPSec or GRE.
 One use case is to interoperate with third-party virtual appliances such as SD-WAN cloud instances that do not have the capability to support BGP over any tunneling protocols.